 Let's recap, from the late 1920s up until the end of the 50s when Mr. Earl retired, GM was the Apple of its Day.
 He and the other top leaders did something remarkable during their tenure--using "change and modernity" to cement this company at the top of the business world.

 After which, the reins were handed to the younger up-and-coming generation of GM male leaders that, starting in the early 1960s, charted an entirely new course to go in for the world's largest company and that's when Mr. Earl's expansion program of swiftly advancing women car designers up the ladder was canceled.
 Once the healthy competition between the sexes was eliminated in the most important design department in the world, GM's new leaders shot themselves in the foot.

-Why is Richard Earl so dedicated to revealing the truth behind one of the top most successful leadership stories of the 20th Century?
-He likes to say, "for the future generations of Americans, that's why.
-This overall story isn't so much about the past, it's really all about the future success of America's auto industry, i.e., the world's automotive capital has been in Detroit for over a century now and naturally I want to be a part of making sure it stays this way for a long time to come!"
+Why is Richard Earl so dedicated to revealing the truth behind a top leadership success story (this story goes way beyond design innovator Harley Earl, GM and the nation's auto industry) of the 20th Century?
+Richard says, "for the future generations of Americans, that's why.
+This overall story isn't so much about the past, it's really all about the future success of America's auto industry, i.e., the world's automotive capital has been in Detroit for over a century now and naturally I want to see it stays this way for a long time to come!"